learn-co-curriculum/phase-0-flatiron-school-philosophy/README.md

 having a conversation, and just like learning to talk, we need to start by learning a few words and practicing them.

-Many people on joining Flatrion School have already spent some time dabbling with coding by using the amazing and plentiful resources all around the internet.
+Many people on joining Flatiron School have already spent some time dabbling with coding by using the amazing and plentiful resources all around the internet.
 In developing the content here, though, we make no assumptions.
 This content is designed for absolute beginners.
 Lessons build off each other,